10 STEM Activities with Cardboard Tubes

-Save all the empty toilet paper tubes!
-They can be put to use for fun hands-on science activities with the kids!
-This roundup highlights 8 free STEM activities you can do with empty toilet paper (or paper towel) tubes.
+Don't throw those out!
+Save all the empty cardboard tubes!
+These simple materials can be put to use in fun hands-on science and engineering activities.
+This roundup highlights 10 free STEM activities you can do with empty cardboard tubes from toilet paper or paper towel tubes.

 Recycled materials are great for many hands-on science and engineering activities.
 Paired with craft materials and some tape or glue, kids can turn recycled containers and cardboard into the basis of a fun and engaging science exploration.